 - falling onto something sharp

-- muscle or bone is exposed
+- muscle, tendon, or bone is exposed

-- debris is embedded in the cut/wound
+- debris is embedded in the cut or wound

 - you haven’t had a tetanus shot in 10 years

-- blood infection (sepsis)
+- a wound infection

 - nerve damage

 Prevent cuts and puncture wounds by taking the following steps to ensure your physical safety:

 - Don’t play sports without using proper protective gear.

 - Wear shoes and make sure the soles are sturdy and cannot be punctured by a nail.